grafana/prometheus-pulsar-remote-write/README.md

                                  Path under which to expose metrics.
       --web.disable-pprof        Disable the pprof tracing/debugging endpoints
                                  under /debug/pprof.
+      --web.max-connection-age=0s
+                                 If set this limits the maximum lifetime of persistent HTTP connections.
       --web.write-path="/write"  Path under which to receive remote_write requests.
       --replica-label=__replica__ ...